evilmartians/liquor/doc/language-spec.md

 Statement <code><em>a</em> to <em>b</em></code> is equivalent to codepoint set which includes every codepoint from _a_ to _b_ inclusive.
 Statement <code><em>a</em> except <em>b</em></code> means that both _a_ and _b_ are tokens which consist of exactly one codepoint, and every character satisfying _a_ and not satisfying in _b_ is accepted.
 Statement <code>lookahead <em>a</em></code> means that the current token should only be produced if the codepoint immediately following it satisfies _a_.

+Strictly, this grammar lies within _GLR_ domain, but if, as it is usually the case, an implementation has separate lexer and parser, an _LL(1)_ parser could be used.
+This will be further explained in section [Blocks](#blocks-1).

 ### 3.1 Basic Syntax

 Whitespace